-Also a prolific producer, Brandon’s work for the stage has been honored with five Tony Award nominations, with one win for Porgy and Bess.
-In the recording studio, his work has garnered four Grammy Award nominations including Gypsy starring Patti Lupone, Ain’t Misbehavin’ starring Ruben Studdard and Frenchie Davis, and Fela! which features the world famous afro-funk phenomenon Antibalas.
-Brandon’s musical compositions and voice can be heard on the upcoming film release Gala and Godfrey, appearing now in festivals worldwide, having already won multiple awards.
-Brandon is one of the producers behind the hit show Delusion, which is a live, interactive horror show currently being developed in a virtual reality setting by Skybound Entertainment (The Walking Dead).
+Also a prolific producer, Brandon’s work for the stage has been honored with five Tony Award nominations, with one win for PORGY AND BESS.
+In the recording studio, his work has garnered four Grammy Award nominations including GYPSY starring Patti Lupone, AIN’T MISBEHAVIN’ starring Ruben Studdard and Frenchie Davis, and FELA! which features the world famous afro-funk phenomenon Antibalas.
+Brandon’s musical compositions and voice can be heard on the upcoming film release GALA AND GODFREY, appearing and winning awards in festivals worldwide.
+The film is now released and available online.
+Brandon is one of the producers behind the hit show DELUSION, which is a live, interactive horror show currently being developed in a virtual reality setting by Skybound Entertainment (THE WALKING DEAD).

 “My father is my number one influence when it comes to music.
 I grew up in a house where our third bedroom was a band practice room for my dad filled with equipment.
 He gave me every opportunity to be a part of his world.
 I had my first gig playing drums with his band when I was twelve.
 When they announced my name, my Dad says I walked on stage twirling sticks in both hands and I never looked back.
 Although a stroke a few years ago has been a setback, he never has given up on learning how to grow as a musician.”